PoisotLab/ms_network_prediction/manuscript.md

 $\theta$, i.e. $y = f(x, \theta)$.
 Third, a **loss function** $L(\hat{y}, y)$,
 which describes how far a model's prediction $y$ is from an empirical value
 $\hat{y}$.
-Lastly, **priors** on parameters, $P(\theta)$, which describe the modeller's a priori belief about the value of the parameters".
+Lastly, **priors** on parameters, $P(\theta)$, which describe the modeller's _a priori_ belief about the value of the parameters.
 Often an important step before fitting a model is feature engineering: adjusting and reworking the predictors to better uncover predictor-response relationships [@Kuhn2019FeaEng].
 This can include projecting the predictors into a lower